SpectraSorter/SpectraSorter/README.md

 The user manual (in Microsoft Word format) can be download from [here](https://github.com/SpectraSorter/SpectraSorter/raw/master/SpectraSorter_User_Manual.docx).

+## Video Demo

+A short video demo for using SpectraSorter is available [here](https://vimeo.com/601011694).

 ## Contributing

 Please submit any issues via the repository.